 Why not?
 Saute some finely chopped carrots, celery, and onion in a pot with olive oil.
 Add some jarred marinara and thin to soup consistency with a few glugs of chicken or vegetable broth.
 Simmer for 5 to 10 minutes, and dinner’s ready.
 Make it heartier by stirring in some cooked beans and/or pasta, or shredded cooked chicken.
 Alternatively, make some grilled cheese sandwiches while the soup is simmering.

 2. Use it as a simmering sauce

 If the chicken or fish dishes in your rotation need a refresh, marinara to the rescue.
 Pour the sauce into a large skillet with high sides and bring to a gentle simmer.
 Nestle in chicken breasts or thighs, or fish such as cod or halibut, and simmer, spooning sauce over the protein a few times, until the protein is cooked through.
 Add some chopped olives or artichoke hearts, if you have them on hand, and top with a sprinkle of shredded Parmesan or chopped parsley.
 Serve over rice or zoodles.

-A similarly pantry-friendly dinner is eggs in purgatory, which is basically Italian shakshuka.
-Pour a jar of marinara sauce into a skillet and bring to a simmer.
+Who doesn’t love eggs for dinner?
+Take a break from scrambled and fried and try “eggs in purgatory.”
+Pour a jar of marinara into a large skillet and bring to a simmer.
 Make a few wells in the sauce (as many as the number of eggs you’ll cook) and crack eggs into the wells.
-Cover and simmer gently until the eggs are just cooked, then serve with bread.
-My college roommate basically subsisted on this every single night we were living together.
+Cover and simmer until the eggs are just cooked, then serve with bread.

 Learn How To Meal Prep & Batch Cook With Us!
 Discover a simple strategy for meal prep that will show you how to cook once, with just a few simple ingredients in your pantry, and have a variety of healthy, delicious meals for days.
 Click Here to Register!